College Football All-Southern Team

 The College Football All-Southern Team was an all-star team of college football players from the Southern United States.
 The honor was given annually to the best players at their respective positions.
 It is analogous to the All-America Team and was most often selected in newspapers.
 Notable pickers of All-Southern teams include John Heisman, Dan McGugin, George C. Marshall, Grantland Rice, W. A. Lambeth, Reynolds Tichenor, Nash Buckingham, Innis Brown, and Dick Jemison.

 Football in the south

-Princeton's 115-0 drubbing of Virginia in 1890 marked football's arrival in the south.
+Princeton's 115-0 drubbing of Virginia in 1890 marked football's arrival in the south by playing a northern school.
+Virginia was considered the Southern champion.